Photographically Speaking

 Toyographer – Someone who buys the newest photo gear and only takes pictures of their cat or dog.
 Also refers to people who use plastic toy cameras.

 Treeware – A newspaper or magazine.
-“I’m doing some portraits for a business treeware in Toronto.”
+“I’ll be doing some portraits for a business treeware in Toronto.”

-Twitterazzi – People who swarm around and take cell phone snaps of any minor celebrity or event they happen to encounter and then post it via Twitter thinking that they’ve just uncovered front-page news.
+Twitterazzi – People who swarm around and take cell phone snaps of any minor celebrity or event they happen to encounter and then post it to Twitter thinking that they’ve just covered front-page news.
 (See also citizen journalist.)

 Twitterize – When a news organization depends on Twitter for its news gathering.
 (See also hamsterize.)